-It is the policy of THA to ensure all confidential information related to operations, activities and business affairs of the association, its members and affiliates is protected and only used as necessary to conduct THA business.
+It is the policy of THA to ensure all confidential information related to operations, activities and business affairs of THA, its members and affiliates is protected and only used as necessary to conduct THA business.
 If, during the course of employment or affiliation with THA, a covered person acquires confidential or proprietary information about THA or any of its members or affiliates, this information is to be handled in strict confidence and only used in the conduct of business with those who have a need to know.
-All THA board discussions are confidential unless specifically designated as such.
+All THA board discussions are confidential unless specifically designated otherwise.

-Confidential information, whether obtained verbally, in writing or by observation, including, but not limited to, financial records, business operations (including, but not limited to, HIPAA-related information, e.g., protected health information), business plans, member lists, intellectual property, legal work product, personal information of THA and members, information technology processes and procedures, contracts and grants, as well as written and verbal communications with third parties and individuals within THA, shall be kept confidential.
+Confidential information, whether obtained verbally, in writing or by observation, including, but not limited to, nonpublic proprietary information, confidential financial information, business operations (including, but not limited to, HIPAA-related information, protected health information (PHI)), personally identifiable information (PII), business plans, member lists, intellectual property, legal work product, confidential business affairs of THA, its members, business partners or vendors, information technology processes and procedures, contracts and grants, as well as written and verbal confidential communications with third parties and individuals within THA, shall be kept confidential.
+However, the THA president or chief operating officer may waive the requirements for confidentiality in this section provided the waiver does not violate any state or federal law.

-Confidential and proprietary information only may be released or disclosed with the prior written approval of the THA president or chief operating officer.
 A release or disclosure of confidential information only shall be made to the minimum extent necessary to satisfy a legitimate request or demand.
-In the event of receipt of a subpoena, court order or other demand, the recipient immediately shall inform the THA general counsel or chief operating officer.
+In the event of receipt of a subpoena, court order or other demand, the recipient shall immediately inform the THA general counsel or chief operating officer.
+When responding to a demand, only the minimum necessary information to satisfy the demand shall be provided.
 This requirement of confidentiality shall survive termination of a relationship with THA.

 In the same manner, THA shall regard employment information as confidential, and will respect the need for protecting each employee’s privacy by providing guidelines for the proper receipt, possession, use, retention and transmittal of personal information concerning employees as may be necessary to enable THA to make appropriate judgments regarding prospective employees, current employees, retirees and/or the beneficiaries of certain corporate benefit programs.
-THA will collect and retain only such personal information as is pertinent to effectively conduct THA business, that which is necessary to administer personnel and benefits programs, and/or to remain in compliance with relevant federal and state employment laws.
+THA will collect and retain only such personal information that is necessary to administer personnel and benefits programs, and/or to remain in compliance with relevant federal and state employment laws.